borilla/cpc-netwalk/README.md

 # cpc-netwalk

-This repo is a record of my attempt to meake a "[netwalk](https://netwalk.github.io/)" game for the [Amstrad CPC](https://en.wikipedia.org/wiki/Amstrad_CPC), using [Z80](https://en.wikipedia.org/wiki/Zilog_Z80) assembly language
+This repo is a record of my attempt to make a "[netwalk](https://netwalk.github.io/)" game for the [Amstrad CPC](https://en.wikipedia.org/wiki/Amstrad_CPC), using [Z80](https://en.wikipedia.org/wiki/Zilog_Z80) assembly language